30-Minute Chicken Noodle Soup Recipe (Better Than Store-Bought!)

 1. Prepare the chicken:

-• Let cool for 5 minutes
+• Let cool for 3 minutes (but not completely)

-• Use two forks to shred:
+• Use two forks to shred the chicken:

-• Hold one fork steady
+• Hold one fork steady in the meat

-• Use other fork to pull meat apart
+• Use other fork to pull meat apart in opposite direction

-• Create bite-sized pieces (about 1-inch)
+• Create bite-sized pieces (about ½-inch to 1-inch)

 2. Cook the noodles:

-• Bring broth back to a boil
+• Bring broth back to a gentle boil

-• Stir gently to prevent sticking
+• Stir gently to prevent sticking to the bottom

 • Cook for time listed on package (usually 6-8 minutes)